computationalprivacy/bandicoot/docs/using_bandicoot.rst

 Using bandicoot
 ===============

-bandicoot indicators are divided in three modules (:doc:`reference/bandicoot.individual`, :doc:`reference/bandicoot.spatial`, and :doc:`reference/bandicoot.network`).
+bandicoot indicators are divided in four modules (:doc:`reference/bandicoot.individual`, :doc:`reference/bandicoot.spatial`, :doc:`reference/bandicoot.network`, and :doc:`reference/bandicoot.recharge`).

-They can also be computed at once using :meth:`bandicoot.utils.all`. :doc:`reference/bandicoot.network` indicators will only be returned if the user was loaded in :meth:`~bandicoot.io.read_csv` using `network=True`.
+They can also be computed at once using :meth:`bandicoot.utils.all`. :doc:`reference/bandicoot.network` indicators will only be returned if the user was loaded in :meth:`~bandicoot.io.read_csv` using  the option ``network=True``.

 Summary